insure logo

 Powered by:

-Teen car insurance rates in Delaware, by gender
+Teen car insurance in Delaware, by gender

-Crash data helps explain the gap.
-According to the Insurance Institute for Highway Safety, 3,048 teens ages 13-19 lost their lives in motor vehicle crashes in 2023, and two out of three were male.
-Because young men are more likely to be in serious accidents, insurers factor that risk into their rates.
+Crash statistics back up this difference.
+The Insurance Institute for Highway Safety reports that 3,048 teenagers ages 13-19 died in vehicle crashes in 2023, and two out of three were male.
+Because young men are more often involved in serious accidents, insurers factor that risk into premiums.

 The table below shows average teen car insurance rates in Delaware by gender.